m2osw/eventdispatcher/cppprocess/README.md

 This gives you much information, such as how much memory, CPU, and I/O the process has used so far.

+# TODO

+* Support equivalent to `>>`.
+At this time we always truncate existing files.

+* Look at the input/output _streams_ and make use of a separate class which can use a common interface to support input or output with the several cases (supplied pipe, internal pipe [through a buffer], a filename, standard in/out/err).
+Right now, this is a huge mess!

 # License